adagiolab/techup-sample-blog/README.md

 - EJS passing of vars (https://www.digitalocean.com/community/tutorials/how-to-use-ejs-to-template-your-node-application)

 Deployment:
-- Must use port 10000 for Render (oh wait you dont need to lol)
+- Must use port 10000 for Render (oh wait you dont need to lol.
+Yup double confirmed no need)

 Note to self:
 - partials to be introduced during hands on? or much much later in the programme
+- remind participants to start and stop node server when you feel things are not working (need to restart when adding a new file)